interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 - The **webmaster** is the party who is running a site.
 - The **user** is the party who is accessing the site.
 - The **provider** is the party providing Interledger access to the user.
-- **The polyfill** is a site that hosts the static scripts to polyfill web monetization.

 ### Design Goals